-Rockwell Collins, Inc. reported mixed results in the third quarter
+Rockwell Collins, Inc. reported impressive results in the final

-of fiscal 2014 as earnings beat the Zacks Consensus Estimate but
+quarter of fiscal 2014 as both earnings and revenues beat the Zacks

 higher commercial aftermarket & original equipment sales, and

 an effective share buyback program.
-The company's revenues at the
+Rockwell Collins' stable

-stable financial position, steady focus on research &
+financial position, focus on research & development, and

-However, dependence on international sales, delays in funding
+its future performance.
+However, dependence on international sales,

-authorizations by the U.S. government and higher exposure to the
+delays in funding authorizations by the U.S. government and higher

-fixed price contracts raise concerns.
-Thus, we maintain our Neutral
+exposure to the fixed-price contracts raise concerns.
+Thus, we have